flycheck/flycheck/doc/languages.rst

                        rust

       Check syntax and types with the Rust_ compiler.
-In a Cargo_ project the compiler is invoked through ``cargo rustc`` to take Cargo dependencies into account.
+In a Cargo_ project the compiler is invoked through ``cargo check`` to take Cargo dependencies into account.

       .. note::

-         `rust-cargo` requires Rust 1.15 or newer.
+         `rust-cargo` requires Rust 1.17 or newer.
          `rust` requires Rust 1.7 or newer.

       .. _Cargo: http://doc.crates.io/index.html